If there’s one thing that’s universal across all species on Earth (except maybe spiders), it’s the belief that flies are annoying.

 While Calm Coat Natural works well, it only does so for a day at a time, so it’s hard for us to justify ranking it any higher than third — especially given that it’s relatively expensive.

-4. Nantucket Spider Best Natural Repellent
+4. Nantucket Spider Best Natural Repellent for Pets

 Nantucket Spider Best Natural is a DEET-free concoction that instead relies on essential oils to keep bugs at bay.
 It uses a wide range of these oils as well, including rosemary, lemongrass, spearmint, and more, giving you broad protection against insects.